-The sabbatical report provides Ms. Fenn’s research and recommendations for development of best practices for a process at OCC to provide alternative opportunities for students to attain their career educational goals.
+The sabbatical report provides Ms. Fenn’s research and recommendations for the development of best practices for a process at OCC to provide alternative opportunities for students to attain their career educational goals.
 The project will culminate in operational plans for the implementation and marketing of this concept in order to meet the needs of OCC’s constituents.

 Finance and Administration

 - The next phase of OCC’s self-service rollout, Self-Service Budget Adjustments, has been introduced by the Finance Department.
 Budget managers now have the ability to enter budget transfers online.
 Access is currently limited to transfers within the same cost center/department.
 Positive feedback has already been received from the campus indicating how convenient and time-saving this enhancement has proven to be.